CountLoop: Training-Free High-Instance Image Generation via Iterative Agent Guidance

-\myparagraph{Layout Aligned Attention Masking} Given the object layouts $\mathbb{L}$ and prompt description $P_d$, we aim to ground the layout with the text to generate images with accurate instance counts.
-Since layouts are discrete spatial arrangements, we project them into a continuous space using a layout encoder.
-Specifically, we use the layout encoder of GLIGEN \cite{li2023gligen}, denoted by $\mathbb{E}$, which encodes each per-instance layout $l_i \in \mathbb{L}$ into latent embeddings $Q_i = \mathbb{E}(l_i)$.
-The full set of embedding is represented as $Q = \{Q_1, \ldots, Q_N\}$.
-To ground these layout embeddings with the prompt $P_d$, we compute cross-attention $A_{cross}$, where the queries are layout embeddings $Q$, and the keys, values are derived from the text embedding of $P_d$.
-However, directly using $A_{\text{cross}}$ for generation introduces semantic leakage as it attempts to generate all the instances at the same time.
+However, directly using $A_{\text{cross}}$ for generation introduces semantic leakage~\cite{dahary2024yourself} because it attempts to generate all instances at once.
 To mitigate this, we independently process $A_{\text{cross}}$ at the instance level.
-For each object instance $i$, we apply a binary spatial mask $M_i \in \{0,1\}^{w_i \times h_i}$ (1 inside the bounding box of $l_i$, 0 elsewhere), derived from the layout $l_i \in \mathbb{L}$.
-This mask is further refined via a self-segmentation algorithm \cite{dahary2024bounded} to obtain shape-aware masks.
+For each object instance $i$, we apply a binary spatial mask $M_i \in \{0,1\}^{w_i \times h_i}$ (1 inside the bounding box of $l_i$, 0 elsewhere), derived from the layout $l_i \in \mathbb{L}$. {The mask is then reshaped into $\hat{M}_{i}$ using bilinear interpolation to match the latent dimension of $A_\text{cross}$}.

+To obtain shape-aware instance boundaries, we further refine $\hat{M}_i$ via the self-segmentation algorithm of~\cite{dahary2024yourself}, {which essentially partitions the mask into foreground/background clusters via $k$-means ($k{=}2$) clustering. }

+This produces a binary, shape-aware mask that tightly follows object contours rather than bounding-box boundaries.
 The masked layout feature is then computed as:

-Here, $A^{i}_{\text{mask}}$ denotes the instance-specific masked attention feature, which confines the receptive field of attention to the corresponding object’s region in the spatial domain.
+Here, $A^{i}_{\text{mask}}$ denotes the instance-specific masked attention feature, which confines the receptive field of attention to the corresponding object's spatial region, preventing feature mixing and semantic leakage across instances.

-\myparagraph{Cumulative Latent Composition} Once instance-level attention maps $A_{mask}^{i}$ are computed for each object layout $l_i \in \mathbb{L}$, we construct a coherent global latent feature map $\mathbb{F}$ via cumulative composition in the diffusion latent space.
-Starting from a zero-initialized canvas, we iteratively paste each $A_{mask}^{i}$ at its designated spatial location, producing intermediate latent maps $\mathbb{F}_i \in \mathbb{R}^{H_F \times W_F \times D}$, where $H_F$ and $W_F$ are spatial dimensions and $D$ is the feature dimension.
-The composition is defined as:
+\myparagraph{Cumulative Latent Composition} {Once instance-level attention maps $A^i_{mask}$ have been computed for each object layout $l_i \in L$, we build the global latent feature map $F$ by sequentially placing each object’s latent features in the diffusion latent space.
+We initialize $F_0 = 0$ as a zero tensor in $\mathbb{R}^{H_\ell \times W_\ell \times D}$ where $H_\ell, W_\ell$ are the spatial feature dimensions and $D$ is the fixed feature dimension.
+Hence for $i=0,1,\ldots$ we update}